The five-year-old stood on the doorstep of Park House, waiting.

 The Touch That Changed Everything

-She shook hands with AIDS patients.
+In 1987, Diana shook hands with AIDS patients.
 Without gloves.

 "When she stroked the limbs of someone with leprosy or sat on the bed of a man with HIV/AIDS and held his hand, she transformed public attitudes," Nelson Mandela said.

-Diana battled bulimia for years.
-She described it as "a secret disease that you inflict upon yourself because your self-esteem's at a low ebb.
+"I didn't like myself.
+I was ashamed because I couldn't cope with the pressures," Diana said.
+She described bulimia as "a secret disease that you inflict upon yourself because your self-esteem's at a low ebb.
 You don't think you're worthy or valuable."

 She called bulimia "a symptom of what was going on in my marriage" and "a survival mechanism."
+Both are right.
+When you can't control whether someone loves you, you control your waist.

 "Three of Us in This Marriage"